SENSEI-insitu/newtonpp/README.md

 ## SENSEI in-situ
 Currently one needs to use the sensei_data_array branch.
 See [PR #101](https://github.com/SENSEI-insitu/SENSEI/pull/101).<br>
 To make use of GPU's SENSEI needs to configure HAMR for OpenMP `-DHAMR_ENABLE_OPENMP -DHAMR_OPENMP_ARCH=sm_75` (cc75 if using nvc++). <br>

 One can optional use both CUDA and OpenMP in SENSEI with the NVIDIA HPC compiler. <br>
-Test with the sensei::Histogram and sensei::ParticleDensity analysis back ends.
-Others should work as well, but those could use CPU or GPU via CUDA. <br>
+Test with the sensei::Histogram and sensei::DataBinning analysis back ends.
+SENSEI XML configurations are included in the repo.
+Other back ends should work as well but these two will use CUDA. <br>